Hiroreco/enreco-archive/recap-data/chapter-recaps/recap-c2.md

 ![It's a bird!
 It's a plane!
 No, it's gas!](/images-opt/chrecap-1-gas.webp)

 However, beneath the mind-melting absurdity were moments of surprising sincerity.
 Genuine stories of personal growth, love, and heartbreak.
 A determined, fluffy café owner who held tight to her dream of connecting people through food.
-The steady development of a bond between the aforementioned fumbling red knight and a blue maiden.
+The steady development of a bond between the aforementioned fumbling Scarlet Knight and a blue maiden.
 A complicated romance between a humble knight and a witch—a love that began as manipulation, only for the witch to be moved by his kindness.
 But love, as always, was cruel.
 In the end, their paths had to diverge.

 Weird, wonderful, emotional—the journey was all of it.
 Even without the full ensemble from the first tale, the world remained alive, chaotic, heartfelt... and deeply unforgettable.